weiyi-li/Low-Data-Spiral-CT-Reconstruction/README.md

 # Low-Data-Spiral-CT-Reconstruction
 This spiral CT slice reconstruction program with low data amount is based on MATLAB.
 Realized CT image reconstruction of specific slice with only 1/10 of the data by increasing the pitch and the maximum range of the projection angle of neighboring slices.
 ## Dataset
+The dataset the sinograms of 190 axial locations.
+For simplicity only the 140th slice will be considered in this practice.
+Dataset is too large to upload.
+Contact me via accesses in homepage to get dataset.
 ## Demonstration
 ### Test 1
 ![Image](https://github.com/weiyi-li/Low-Data-Spiral-CT-Reconstruction/blob/main/Image/Test1.jpg)